Antix-Development/WebPlus/README.md

 WebPlus was created for my own personal use and is publicly availabe in case anyone finds it interesting or of use.
 It does *not* strive to compete with any established more advanced frameworks that provide similar functionality, and comparing WebPlus to other mature frameworks is like comparing an abacus with an electronic calculator.

-WebPlus is just for Windows because I don't have any Apple or Linux stuff, sorry.
+WebPlus is also just for Windows because I don't have any Apple or Linux stuff, sorry.

+If you create something using WebPlus, please let me know, I'd love to see what you do with it.
+Maybe you would also consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :coffee:

 # Getting Started